-- 2-D digital mammography has been shown to detect significantly more cancers than film mammography, particularly in women under age 50, women who have dense breast tissue, and pre/postmenopausal women.
+- Digital mammography or standard 2D mammography has been shown to detect significantly more cancers than film mammography, particularly in women under age 50, women who have dense breast tissue, and pre/postmenopausal women.

 - Low dose 3D mammography is an more advanced, clinically proven screening and diagnostic tool for early breast cancer detection.
 3D mammography equipment generates multiple low-dose images at different angles.
 This creates a detailed 3D image of the breast tissue, providing greater visibility for the radiologist.